lee0c/lee0c.github.io/_posts/2023-10-08-leatherworking.md

 ### punching

 - (need to have) a mallet or something for hitting things. yes there are $100 mauls you can buy. idk a shitty mallet is working fine for me so far
+    - alright i splurged on a maul and it was worth it. dammit.
 - (nice to have) [japanese push drill](https://www.talasonline.com/Japanese-Push-Drill) and [bits](https://www.talasonline.com/Japanese-Push-Drill-Replacement-Bits)
 - if you don't want to go in on a $50 push drill, start with just some simple [single-hole punches](https://www.buckleguy.com/245-belt-punch-multiple-sizes/) or a [rotary punch](https://www.buckleguy.com/223-revolving-punch/). rotary punches are pretty heavily recommended since they come with a range of punch sizes; I avoid them like the plague because I have small shitty hands and I think those would pair poorly with a rotary punch.
 - if you're going to be attaching buckles, you'll need oblong holes for the buckle tongue. two options: